RichardDooling/Entertainment_Law/Life_Story_Rights/Life_Story_Rights.md

 If an agreement can't be had,
-storytellers and filmmakers may proceed, but often lawyers for the producers or the studio will ask the filmmakers to ``annotate'' the script and provide support for all factual references.
+storytellers and filmmakers may proceed, but often lawyers for the producers or the studio will ask the filmmakers to ''annotate'' the script and provide support for all factual references.
 All factual statements about living people and historical events should be annotated with sources.